CaaaseyD/woven-monopoly/README.md

-## Woven Monopoly
+### Woven Monopoly
 * Hi everyone!
-* Welcome to this commandline game monopoly
+* Welcome to this commandline monopoly game!

-## How to run it
+### How to run it
-* Install ruby
+* Check you've installed Ruby
 * Open your Terminal at the location of 'lib' file
-* type in "ruby interface.rb"
+* Run "ruby interface.rb"

-## Original Request Details
+* There are 2 pre-set demo of the the dice rolls, the game is deterministic.
-## Woven coding test
+* You may change roll_path = '../spec/rolls_1.json' to '../spec/helper/rolls_2.json' in the interface.rb file to run another game demo.

-Your task is to write an application to play the game of Woven Monopoly.
+* Have fun!

-In Woven Monopoly, when the dice rolls are set ahead of time, the game is deterministic.
+### Original Request Details
 ### Game rules
 * There are four players who take turns in the following order:
   * Peter